-If you want to set it and forget it, use an electric pressure cooker.
+If you want to set it and forget it, cook your black beans in an electric pressure cooker.
 If you have lots of time, use a pot on the stove.
 Or if you have a stovetop pressure cooker, you already know how amazing they are!

 Beans have a bad reputation for causing digestive problems.
 This is because they contain a type of carbohydrate, called raffinose.
 By cooking beans properly, you can avoid a lot of these problems.